-Masergy: A channel business transformed by PE-led acquisition, investment and a leadership restructure that includes the instatement of entrepreneur cum channel builder Steve Harrington as Managing Director EMEA.
+Masergy: A channel business transformed by PE-led acquisition, investment and a leadership restructure that includes the instatement of entrepreneur cum channel builder Steve Harrington as MD EMEA.

 The move is perhaps the company’s most significant channel-focused appointment to date as he seeks to double revenues post haste mainly through partnerships.